Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation study

-In our design, three factors controlled the extent to which clustering influenced the generated data: the number of observations per cluster ($N_{i} \in \{5, 10, 50, 100, 150\}$), the ratio of standard deviation of random-effect coefficients to fixed-effect coefficients ($r_{b} \in \{0.5, 1, 10\}$), and the AR1 autoregressive coefficient level ($\phi \in \{0, 0.4, 0.8\}$) per cluster per predictor.
+In our design, three factors controlled the strength of clustering in the generated data: the number of observations per cluster ($N_{j}$), the ratio of standard deviation of random-effect coefficients to fixed-effect coefficients ($r_{b}$), and the AR1 autoregressive coefficient level ($\phi$) per cluster per predictor.

-\begin{enumerate} \item Given \( r_b > 0 \) and \( \phi > 0 \), a larger volume of correlated observations per cluster (\( N_i \)) will result in stronger clustering of data. \item Given \( N_i > 1 \) and \( \phi > 0 \), relatively larger random-effect coefficients (larger \( r_b \)) will generate more correlated observations within each cluster in the response variable, leading to stronger clustering in the data due to the response. \item Given \( N_i > 1 \) and \( r_b > 0 \), a higher level of the autoregressive coefficient \( \phi \) in the AR1 process will create more correlated observations within each cluster in the predictor variables, resulting in stronger clustering in the data due to the predictors. \end{enumerate}
+\begin{enumerate} \item Given \( r_b > 0 \) and \( \phi > 0 \), a larger volume of correlated observations per cluster (\( N_j \)) will result in stronger clustering of data. \item Given \( N_j > 1 \) and \( \phi > 0 \), relatively larger random-effect coefficients (larger \( r_b \)) will generate more correlated observations within each cluster in the response variable, leading to stronger clustering in the data due to the response. \item Given \( N_j > 1 \) and \( r_b > 0 \), a higher level of the autoregressive coefficient \( \phi \) in the AR1 process will create more correlated observations within each cluster in the predictor variables, resulting in stronger clustering in the data due to the predictors. \end{enumerate}